 - Multi-slice computerised tomography (MSCT) and cardiac magnetic resonance:

 - Provide additional information on the assessment of the ascending aorta when it is enlarged.

 - MSCT may be useful in quantifying the valve area and coronary calcification, which aids in assessing prognosis.

 - MSCT has become an important diagnostic tool for evaluation of the aortic root, the distribution of calcium, the number of leaflets, the ascending aorta, and peripheral artery pathology and dimensions before undertaking transcatheter aortic valve implantation (TAVI) - see 'Management', below.

 - Natriuretic peptides have been shown to predict symptom-free survival and outcome in normal and low-flow severe AS and may be useful in asymptomatic patients.

 - It may still be necessary to undertake cardiac catheterisation to measure pressures across the valve to assess the severity of disease and the need for intervention.

 - Coronary angiography may be indicated as part of the assessment of coronary artery disease.

-See also separate Prevention of Infective Endocarditis article.
+See also the separate Prevention of Infective Endocarditis article.

-Patients with AS should avoid heavy exertion.
+Patients with aortic stenosis should avoid heavy exertion.
 Symptomatic patients require early surgical intervention because no medical therapy for AS is able to improve outcome.
 Treatment of high surgical risk patients has been modified with the introduction of TAVI.